On any given day, thousands of children arrive home from school to an empty house.

 Unsupervised time can make children independent but sometimes can lead to challenges and adverse outcomes.
 School performance tends to be lower in latchkey children.
 Children tend to go home and spend time in front of screens rather than engage in more stimulating activities.

-According to the 2015 ParticipACTION Report Card, only 9% of 5-to 17-year-olds in Canada meet the daily recommendation of at least 60 minutes of MVPA(moderate-to vigorous- intensity physical activity).
+According to the 2016 ParticipACTION Report Card, only 9% of 5- to 17-year-olds in Canada meet the daily recommendation of at least 60 minutes of MVPA (moderate-to-vigorous intensity physical activity).

-Our seven Clubs impact over 1000 lives with safe spaces during critical hours outside of school.
-Programs emphasize leadership development; education and career exploration; community service; technology training; financial literacy; health and life skills; the arts; sports, fitness and recreation; and family outreach.
-Each program work to increase self-confidence, improve social and emotional understanding and build skills in learning for every child, youth or family in our programs.
+Our five Clubs impact over 1000 lives with safe spaces during critical hours outside of school.
+Programs emphasize leadership development, education and career exploration, community service, technology training, financial literacy, health and life skills, arts, sports, fitness and recreation, and family outreach.
+Each program works to increase self-confidence, improve social and emotional understanding and build skills in learning for every child, youth or family in our programs.

-Clubs embody our value of belonging by creating a family environment that our members and their families overwhelmingly describe as a “second home”.
+Our Clubs embody our value of belonging by creating a family environment that our members and their families overwhelmingly describe as a “second home.”